President Joko Widodo stunned many observers recently when he appeared to give the go-ahead for…

 The biggest influences on my work have been Indonesian writers, like Pramoedya Ananta Toer, Asmaran S Kho Ping Hoo [an author of cerita silat, or martial arts stories] and Abdullah Harahap [a horror author].
 But I also read a lot of work from outside Indonesia, which of course has influenced my work, from authors such as Gabriel Garcia Marquez, Salman Rushdie, and Toni Morrison.

 When I was younger I read their books with the intention of learning from those writers but now I just read them because I love to read them.
-Of course, there are many elements in my work that I have borrowed from magic realism but at the same time I have mixed them with local influences, like martial arts novels, horror stories and pulp fiction.
+Of course, there are many elements in my work that I have borrowed from magical realism but at the same time I have mixed them with local influences, like martial arts novels, horror stories and pulp fiction.

 You have spoken of the importance of the grotesque in literature.
 There are certainly many grotesque elements in Beauty Is a Wound – bestiality, and coprophagia, for example.